spectralharp/warframe-riven-price-info/README.md

-# warframe-riven-price-info
+# Warframe Riven Price Info

-Quick tool for checking price of rivens
+A quick tool I've put together for checking the average price of rivens in the Warframe.
+Visualizes the price range calculated from the standard deviation and average with Chart.js.